 Producing images at the National Portrait Gallery

 The National Portrait Gallery produces high-quality images as a visual record of our collections, alongside the other aspects of our cataloguing processes.
 This provides a rich resource for reference and re-use - in 1999, the National Portrait Gallery was one of the first galleries to publish images online in a searchable database, where users could enquire about re-use of images and could buy prints, raising revenue to re-invest in our processes.
-Within limited resources we have constantly improved our cataloguing and digitisation processes and, as a result of 15 years work, we reached the important milestone of 100,000 digitised works in May 2012.
+Within limited resources we have constantly improved our cataloguing and digitisation processes and over 150,000 portraits have now been digitised.

 Much of this work goes on ‘behind the scenes’ at the Gallery.
 Curators and the cataloguers in our archives carefully research the portraits in our collections, to produce authoritative catalogue records.
 Many others are involved in the production of images.
 For example, when we photograph paintings, specialist Art Handlers fetch them from storage or take them down from display before the Gallery opens to the public.
 They are brought to our Conservation Studio where our Frame Conservators remove the paintings from their frames and set them on an easel.
 The Photographer then arranges the lighting and camera settings to minimise colour distortion, shadow and reflection from the surface of the painting, and creates an image.
 The task has to be completed swiftly, as the painting has to be put back into its frame and taken into the Gallery, to be re-mounted on display by the time the public arrives.